Mariano-Github/Edge-Drivers-Beta/zigbee-level-colortemperature-bulb-v3/README.md

 ## New version 3.0 for Driver Zigbee Level ColorTemperature Bulb:

-## Thanks to @nayelyz, for his help with the custom submissions.
+## Thanks to @nayelyz, for help with the custom submissions.

 ## New functions: